Drought in Canada: 1999–2005 prairie drought

 High surface temperatures intensify droughts by enhancing evapotranspiration in summer, and increasing sublimation and melting of the snowpack during winter.
 During the 20th century, mean annual air temperature has increased by around 1 °C over southern Canada with the greatest warming in the west and the largest rates during winter and spring.
 Over the same period, annual precipitation has significantly increased over most of southern Canada with the exception of southern Alberta and Saskatchewan.
 Coincident with the large increases in spring temperature, the 1980s to the present have been associated with rapid reductions in snow cover during the second half of the snow season.
 Over the last 30 to 50 years, average stream flow has decreased in many parts of Canada with significant reductions in the south.
 Great Lakes’ water levels have shown substantial variability during the 20th century with no evidence of a long-term trend.
 Lower levels coincided with the droughts of the 1930s, early 1960s, and the recent 1999-2001 dry period.
 Over the Prairies, the numbers and water levels of wetlands have shown no clear trend over the last 40 to 50 years.

-Indices used to measure drought show considerable decadal-scale variability with no long-term trends discernible in any portion of the country.
+For their research from 2005 to c.
+2009, DRI researchers used the Palmer Drought Severity Index (PDSI), the Standardized Precipitation Index (SPI), and the Crop Moisture Index (CMI) to measure drought.
+These drought indices showed considerable decadal-scale variability with no long-term trends discernible in any portion of the country.
 Most southern regions of Canada, however, experienced drought conditions during the late 1990s to early 2000s.
 The worst and most prolonged Canadian Prairie-wide droughts during the instrumental period occurred in the early part of the 20th century (1920s and 1930s).
-Paleo studies over the southwestern Canadian Prairies using tree ring chronologies dating back to 1597 indicate that the 20th century lacked the prolonged droughts of the 18th and 19th Centuries when droughts were evident for decades at a time.
+Paleo studies over the southwestern Canadian Prairies using tree ring chronologies dating back to 1597 indicate that the 20th century lacked the prolonged droughts of the 18th and 19th centuries when droughts were evident for decades at a time.